 Regulatory systems will never be dispensed with, but we could certainly make an in-depth examination of what could be decentralized in light of the political and economic systems that may, in parallel, lend themselves to decentralization.

 On a pragmatic basis, a local economic system should be thought of as an ecosystem, with as many of the attendant producers of daily goods and services as possible located within that ecosystem.
 The goal, although never entirely obtainable, is for an economic ecosystem to be self sustaining.
 Certainly the basics of food, shelter and clothing can be localized and repeated as often as necessary.
-In this manner, multiple middle-income jobs arise throughout the aggregated local ecosystems of a country.
+In this manner, millions of middle-income jobs arise throughout the aggregated local ecosystems of a country.

 For an example, the idea of localized clothing production opens the door for many more fashion designers to find gainful employment, and provides a chance for their creations to take life.
 To compete with global labor markets, local clothing entrepreneurs need to produce smartly, re-conceptualizing manufacturing here in America by supplying, for instance, commercial sewing machines to numerous individuals willing to sew piecework in their homes (An accompanying rise in demand for commercial sewing machines would also ensue, creating a multiplier effect).
 This reduces the need for large, centralized factories, which usually raise capital requirements for upstart manufacturers.
 Piecework may not pay as well as other jobs, but costs such as commutes and childcare are reduced or eliminated, thus freeing household budgets and increasing household wealth beyond the sum on the check.